LazerPlatypus/best_fence/README.md

 # best_fence

-models to work with the best fence saw system
+3D-printable accessories for the Best Fence saw system.

 ## Overview

-best_fence is a design project for [detailed description of what this project creates].
+best_fence is an OpenSCAD design project that creates 3D-printable parts for working with the Best Fence woodworking measurement system.

 **Features:**
-- [Feature 1]
+- 3D-printable toe clamp system for securing the Best Fence to your workstation
-- [Feature 2]
+- Modular mount design supporting 1–10 channels with configurable spacing
-- [Feature 3]
+- Connectors for joining fence sections (butt connector) and mounting to saw horses

 ## Requirements

-- **OpenSCAD** 2021.01 or newer
+- **OpenSCAD** 2026.02.10 or newer
 - **Python 3** (for documentation generation, optional)
 - **openscad-docsgen** (installed via `make setup`)

 ## Quick Start

 ### 1. Preview
-Open `previews/preview_assembly.scad` in OpenSCAD and press F5 to preview the full assembly.
+Open any file in `parts/` or `assemblies/` in OpenSCAD and press F5 to preview.

 ### 2. Build
 ```bash